-The Hazcat and First Defender RMX results allowed the removal and disposal contractors to handle the hazardous removal and disposal contractors to handle the hazardous material in a safe manner to protect the workers and the local population during the remediation process.
+The Hazcat and First Defender RMX results allowed the removal and disposal contractors to handle the hazardous material in a safe manner to protect the workers and the local population during the remediation process.

 Top Right: Atlantic Strike Team Personnel testing unknown chemicals in a lab hood.
 Bottom Left: Member performing sample analysis with the RMX.
 Bottom Right: Personnel working with contractors.